RadioAstronomySoftwareGroup/pyuvdata/docs/uvcal_tutorial.rst

 set.

-Generating calibration solutions typically requires choosing a convention concerning how polarized sky emission is mapped to the linear polarizations of the instrument.
+Generating calibration solutions typically requires choosing a convention concerning how polarized sky emission is mapped to the instrumental polarizations.
 For linear polarizations ``XX`` and ``YY``, the stokes ``I`` sky emission can be mapped to ``I = (XX + YY)/2`` (the ``avg`` convention) or ``I = XX + YY`` (the ``sum`` convention).
 This choice is generally encoded in the sky model to which the visibilities